Explore The Haunted Forts In Rajasthan For A Spine-Chilling Adventure

 Photo: Pratibhajangid / Wikimedia Commons

-The infamous Bhangarh Fort is considered the most haunted place in India.
+The infamous Bhangarh Fort is one of the many Rajasthan forts known for their rich history, is considered the most haunted place in India.
 Legend has it that a wizard fell in love with a local princess and cursed the entire town when she rejected him.
 The fort is now abandoned, with locals and visitors reporting strange sounds and a heavy, eerie atmosphere.
-Bhangarh Fort’s dark history and paranormal activities attract thrill-seekers worldwide, making it the best-haunted fort in Rajasthan to explore.
+Bhangarh Fort’s dark history and paranormal activities attract thrill-seekers worldwide to explore.

 Location: Alwar District, Rajasthan